ansible/ansible/docs/docsite/rst/windows_setup.rst

   way to create a listener when the host is a member of a domain as the configuration is done automatically without any user input.

-* Using powershell to create the listener with a specific configuration.
-This can be done by running the following powershell commands:
+* Using PowerShell to create the listener with a specific configuration.
+This can be done by running the following PowerShell commands:

   .. code-block:: powershell